Drive to long lonely beaches, waterfalls and rainforests and enjoy the natural beauty that Tasmania has to offer.

 East West Trail - Wellington Park

-Jefferys Track crosses the Wellington Ranges Protected Area, providing spectacular views of the Huon and Derwent valleys. -
+Crossing the Wellington Ranges Protected Area, spectacular views of the Huon and Derwent valleys can be found from the Jefferys Track.

 Mount McCall Track

-The Mount McCall Track is one-day return drive into the Tasmanian Wilderness World Heritage Area and the Franklin-Gordon Wild Rivers National Park.
+The one-day return drive on the Mount McCall Track takes you into the Tasmanian Wilderness World Heritage Area and the Franklin-Gordon Wild Rivers National Park.

 -